MaterializeInc/materialize/doc/user/content/sql/alter-rename.md

 `ALTER ...
 RENAME` renames an item, albeit with some [limitations](#details).

-Note that renaming schemas and databases are in development. {{% gh 3680 %}}
+Note that renaming schemas and databases are in development {{% gh 3680 %}}.

 ## Syntax